course: Computational Engineering 1: Fluiddynamics in electrical-engineering

 - Communicating of so called multiscale solvers, e.g.,HMM (Heterogeneous Multiscale Methods, which allow to calculate and transfer between microscopic (fine) and macroscopic (coarse) models (or grids).

 - Introducing into commercial software-packages(MATLAB) for solving the underlying differential equations.

 Content of the modules Mathematik 1-3

-The lecture is given as block-lecture.
-The examinations can be passed at Friday.
+The lecture is given as online-block-lecture with the video-conference-software zoom.
+The examinations can be passed at Tuesday 29.09.2020 as a presence examination at Ruhr-University of Bochum in the rooms ID 04/471 and ID 04/459.
 In the course a script is used.
 While the number of participants is limited, please register as soon as possible till 11.09.2020 at the secretary Elke Konhaeuser (email@example.com).

 - Dates in summer term 2020:

-The practical exercises are given in MATLAB, in room ID 1/104 (CIP room).
+The practical exercises are given in MATLAB in the afternoon online lectures.

 The course is awarded with the eLearning Label of the RUB for the summer-semester 2016, 2017 and 2018.
 Further the lecturer is awarded with the 18th elearning-prize of the "in-class and out-of-class" concept in the summer-semester 2016.